initbiz/initbiz.github.io/cumuluscore/index.md

 While installing this version Cumulus will by default copy Clusters' slugs to their usernames so by default usernames will be seeded and everything should work out of the box if you enable using usernames.

 #### `ClusterSlug` becomes `ClusterUniq`
 `ClusterSlug` property from Cumulus components becomes `ClusterUniq`.
-That is because it can be either slug or username.
-It depends on the setting in General settings tab in Backend Settings.
+That is because it can be either a slug or a username.
+It depends on the setting in the General settings tab in Backend Settings.

-The only thing you have to change is `ClusterSlug` to `ClusterUniq` in all places you have been using it directly.
+The only thing you have to change is `ClusterSlug` to `ClusterUniq` in all the places you have been using it directly.
 Those places are:
 * layouts and pages in themes using Cumulus,
-* components that have been using `clusterSlug` param,
+* components that have been using the `clusterSlug` param,
 * external methods that used components' `clusterSlug` param.

 As a consequence method `defineClusterSlug` becomes `defineClusterUniq`.

-#### `cluster` and `clusterData` variables injected to page by `CumulusGuard` have changed
+#### `cluster` and `clusterData` variables injected to the page by `CumulusGuard` have changed
-`cluster` variable so far has been actually cluster's slug.
-This was misleading convention that had to be changed.
-Right now `cluster` is object of current cluster model, while `clusterData` variable is removed.
+the `cluster` variable so far has been actually cluster's slug.
+This was a misleading convention that had to be changed.
+Right now `cluster` is the object of the current cluster model, while the `clusterData` variable is removed.

 ### from v.1.x.x to v.2.0.0
 It is big.
 I know.
 It is funny in technology that after you create something it does not make sense after you work with it for some time.
 This is what happened to modules and some conventions we used in versions 1.x.x.
-Sorry about the amount of changes, but we hope our plugin will be much better and usable after the upgrade.
+Sorry about the number of changes, but we hope our plugin will be much better and usable after the upgrade.

 #### Database changes
 > **Make backup before proceeding.**

-In the beginning of Cumulus we did not know some October's and Laravel's conventions.
+At the beginning of Cumulus, we did not know some of October's and Laravel's conventions.
 While designing and developing Cumulus we used our own experience and ideas.
 During this time we get familiar with October's naming suggestions.
-As a consequence in version 2.0.0 we decided to change a few names.
+As a consequence in version 2.0.0, we decided to change a few names.

 ##### Cluster full_name becomes name
 `Full_name` from `clusters` table becomes name.